-In this capacity, he was principal advisor to the Assistant Secretary for South and Central Asia on security policy, including non-proliferation, counter-terrorism and political-military issues, and had responsibility for such matters as the regional assistance budget, regional economic policy, human rights/human trafficking and science, technology and environmental issues.
+In this capacity, he was principal advisor to the Assistant Secretary for South and Central Asia on security policy, including non-proliferation, counter-terrorism and political-military issues, and had responsibility for the regional assistance budget, regional economic policy, human rights/human trafficking and science, technology, and environmental issues.

 He was a driving force in shaping and implementing both the U.S.-India civil nuclear cooperation initiative and its predecessor, the Next Steps in Strategic Partnership with India.
-Prior to that assignment, Mr. Schlosser was founding Director of the Department’s Office of Export Control Cooperation and Sanctions (2000-2003).
+Prior to that assignment, Mr. Schlosser was founding Director of the Department’s Office of Export Control Cooperation and Sanctions.

-In this capacity, he traveled to more than 25 countries to urge the adoption of non-proliferation export controls and border and port security measures, and sign cooperation agreements.
+In this capacity, he traveled to more than 25 countries to urge the adoption of non-proliferation export controls and border and port security measures.
 He also oversaw an assistance program active in over 30 countries, coordinating the participation of six U.S. government agencies.

-He was Deputy Political Counselor and chief of the Political-Military and External Affairs units at the U.S. Embassy in Warsaw, Poland, from 1997 to 2000 and was instrumental in helping Poland meet the requirements for accession to NATO in 1998.
-He was Senior Political Officer in the State Department’s Office of Cuban Affairs from 1994 to 1996, a period of crisis and upheaval in U.S.-Cuban relations.
+Previously he served as Deputy Political Counselor and chief of the Political-Military and External Affairs units at the U.S. Embassy in Warsaw, Poland and as Senior Political Officer in the State Department’s Office of Cuban Affairs.

 Mr. Schlosser earned his M.A. in European History from the University of California, Santa Barbara, and did doctoral work at Stanford University, passing his Ph.D. oral examinations with distinction shortly before joining the Foreign Service.